Kay Francis … Dulce Morado

 Johnson is good in that Pollyanna-sort of nature.
 Her character’s actions are more down to Earth, and she’s forgiving in her husband after his affair with Dulce in a way which doesn’t tarnish her own dignity.
 She holds her own against her cousin, letting her know that if Dan decides to return, okay, if not, that’s just fine.
 She’ll always love him, but will move on with her life.

 Charles Bickford was playing a role which is hard to imagine anyone else playing.
 Cimarron obviously is far better than Passion Flower in terms of story, direction, and dialogue, but his acting in Flower is fairly good.
 I’m not necessarily the biggest fan of his, but I like his work in this one.

 Dickie More is good, too.
-He’s one of my favorite child stars, because he was mischievous and funny at the same time.
-A lot of the other child stars of this era were bratty and all-knowing.
+He’s one of my favorite child stars because he was mischievous and funny at the same time.

 Passion Flower was a second-rate feature but did respectable at the box office.
 With Kay Francis’ name heading the cast, it made a substantial profit which encouraged Paramount to give Kay more starring roles and have her loaned out for more, too.
 Transgression (1931), which was made for RKO, was a perfect follow-up for Passion Flower.

 Films like these forwarded Kay Francis’ transition from second-billed leading lady to Hollywood superstar.